5FB5/downloader_script/README.md

 * Python (My version is 3.8.2)

 # how it works
-* Put your chatlog file (called msg.txt, I'll fix this in future update) in directory with script.
-If file doesn't exists, it will created automatically.
-* Run script.
+* Open your text file using "downloader_script.exe" via drag'n'drop
+* Result will save in "Downloaded" folder in source path of text file you using
 * Modify script if you need to download specific file.
+* If you need to compile, use pyinstaller